-- Configure Ports B and A of the PSD Module in Address Output mode, as shown in Figure 20; - 2.
-Use Port B together with an external latch, as shown in Figure 21 on page 79.
+- Configure Ports B and A of the PSD Module in Address Output mode, as shown in Figure 20; - Use Port B together with an external latch, as shown in Figure 21., page 64.
 The external latch latches the low address byte from the AD[7:0] bus with the ALE signal.
 This configuration is for design where Port A is needed for CPLD functions; and - Configure the microcell in the CPLD to output any address line to any of the CPLD output pins.
 This is the most flexible implementation but requires the use of CPLD resources.

-Ports A and B in the PSD Module can be configured in the PSDsoft to provide latched MCU address A[7:0] and A[15:8] (see Section 28.5: PSD module detailed operation on page 201 for details on how to enable Address Output mode).
+Ports A and B in the PSD Module can be configured in the PSDsoft to provide latched MCU address A[7:0] and A[15:8] (see PSD Module Detailed Operation, page 178 for details on how to enable Address Output mode).
 The latched address outputs on the ports are pin configurable.
-For example, Port B pins PB[2:0] can be enabled to provide uPSD34xx MCU bus interface

-A[10:8] and the remaining pins can be configured for other functions such as generating chip selects to the external devices.
+For example, Port B pins PB[2:0] can be enabled to provide A[10:8] and the remaining pins can be configured for other functions such as generating chip selects to the external devices.

 Figure 20.
-Connecting external devices using ports A and B for address AD[15:0]
+Connecting External Devices using Ports A and B for Address AD[15:0]

 Figure 21.
-Connecting external devices using port A and an external latch for address AD[15:0]
+Connecting External Devices using Port A and an External Latch for Address AD[15:0]